 Phonics and the teaching of reading begin early in the Reception Year.
-The schools have introduced the 'Read, Write Inc.' programme throughout Reception and into Key Stage 1 to support the teaching of reading and spelling.
+The school has introduced the 'Read, Write Inc.' programme throughout Reception and into Key Stage 1 to support the teaching of reading and spelling.

 There is a dedicated daily Phonics lesson for all children in FS/KS1.
 The skills taught in these lessons are then followed up during the rest of the school day.